rails/rails/guides/source/caching_with_rails.md

 page and action caching, you will need to add `actionpack-page_caching` and `actionpack-action_caching` to your Gemfile.

-To start playing with caching you'll want to ensure that `config.action_controller.perform_caching` is set to `true`, if you're running in development mode.
+To start playing with caching you'll want to ensure that `config.action_controller.perform_caching` is set to `true` if you're running in development mode.
 This flag is normally set in the corresponding `config/environments/*.rb` and caching is disabled by default for development and test, and enabled for production.

 ```ruby
 config.action_controller.perform_caching = true